nathanpatton8/DS4002-Case-Study-2/README.md

-# Case Study: Lyrical Sentiment and Word Importance Across Music Genres
+# Lyrical Sentiment and Word Importance Across Music Genres
 ## Description
 This repository contains a case study that is targeted for 2nd year students